Subv/untv/README.md

 UNTV also depends on a custom build of [Node-Webkit](https://github.com/rogerwang/node-webkit) which I have only compiled for GNU/Linux systems so far.

-1. Clone the repository:
+* Clone the repository:

 ```
 ~# git clone https://github.com/gordonwritescode/untv.git
 ```

-2. Install dependencies using Node Package Manager:
+* Install dependencies using Node Package Manager:

 ```
 ~# cd untv && sudo npm install
 ```

-3. Make sure you have CoffeeScript installed globall (we use `cake` for tasks):
+* Make sure you have CoffeeScript installed globally (we use `cake` for tasks):

 ```
 ~# sudo npm install coffee-script -g
 ```

-4. Run `cake setup` from the project root
+* Run `cake setup` from the project root

 > Alternatively download the custom build of node-webkit here:
 > https://www.dropbox.com/sh/3ne1qsdxtc848z6/Rx4dnzgu5S